bratekarate/mailnotify/README.md

 # mailnotify
 Fire notifications when new emails are found in your offline mailboxes.
+Needs a notification service such as `dunst` to be usable.

-Dependencies: `inotifywait`
+Dependencies: `inotifywait`, `notify-send`

 Should be POSIX compliant and work in most shells (tested in `dash`)